Mission, Vision and History

 2012 – Home At Last™ launched Nevada’s first “TBA” Down Payment Assistance Program

-2014 – Home At Last™ collaborated with Nevada Housing Division to launch “TBA” Down Payment Assistance and MCC Programs in urban areas of Clark and Washoe counties
+2014 – Home At Last™ collaborated with Nevada Housing Division to launch two programs in urban areas of Clark and Washoe counties, known as the Home is Possible Down Payment Assistance and MCC

 NRS 315.977 Creation of Authority; appointment of commissioners; quorum; majority vote required to carry question.